-g) Employment of Relatives
+7. Employment of Relatives

 The Corporation discourages the employment of relatives and significant others in positions or assignments within the same department and prohibits the employment of such individuals in positions that have a financial dependence or influence.
-Employment of more than one relative at an office of the Corporation or other premises is permissible but the direct supervision of one relative by another is not permitted unless otherwise authorized by the Chief Executive Officer ("CEO"), the Chairman of the Board and, if any, the Lead Director.
+Employment of more than one relative at an office of the Corporation or other premises is permissible but the direct supervision of one relative by another is not permitted unless otherwise authorized by the Chief Executive Officer ("CEO"), the Chair of the Board of Directors (the "Board") and, if any, the Lead Director.

-Except for summer and co-op students, indirect supervision of a family member by another is also discouraged and requires the prior approval of the CEO and the Chairman of the Board.
-If such employment is allowed, any personnel actions affecting that employee must also be reviewed and endorsed by the CEO.
-Relatives include spouse, sister, brother, daughter, son, mother, father, grandparents, aunts, uncles, nieces, nephews, cousins, step relationships, and in-laws.
-Significant others include persons living in a spousal or familial fashion with an employee, consultant, officer or director.
+Except for summer and co-op students, indirect supervision of a family member by another is also discouraged and requires the prior approval of the CEO and the Chair of the Board.
+If such employment is allowed, any Corporation Personnel actions affecting that employee must also be reviewed and endorsed by the CEO.
+Relatives include spouse, sister, brother, daughter, son, mother, father, grandparents, aunts, uncles, nieces, nephews, cousins, step relationships, and inlaws.
+Significant others include persons living in a spousal or familial fashion with a Corporation Personnel.
 If a question arises about whether a relationship is covered by this Code, the CEO will determine whether an applicant or transferee's acknowledged relationship is covered by this Code.